CharlesbrownK/BugoBot/.github/ISSUE_TEMPLATE/other-issue.md

 ---
-name: Bug Report
+name: Other Issue
-about: Create a bug report to help us improve
+about: Use this template for reporting a bug
 title: "[Bug]"
 labels: bug, good first issue, help wanted, question
 assignees: CharlesbrownK